High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing

 \subsection{Experiments Environment}

-We implement this framework on top of Liu et al.~\cite{Liu2024ScalableMC} in C++\footnote{The source code will be open-sourced soon in github.} and run our experiments on 11 Alibaba Cloud servers, each of which was equipped with an AMD EPYC 32-core processor with 64GB of RAM.
-To simulate different network conditions, we use Linux tc tool to simulate a wide-area network (WAN, RTT: 40 ms, 100 Mbps), and a local-area network (LAN, RTT: 0.2 ms, 10 Gbps).
+We implement this framework on top of LXY24 in C++ and run our experiments on 11 Alibaba Cloud servers, each of which was equipped with an AMD EPYC 32-core processor with 64GB of RAM.
+We use the Eigen library to accelerate matrix multiplication and parallelize the computations using multithreading.
+To simulate different network conditions, we use Linux Traffic Control (tc) to simulate a wide-area network (WAN, RTT: 40 ms, 100 Mbps), and a local-area network (LAN, RTT: 0.2 ms, 10 Gbps).
 RTT denotes Round-Trip Time.
 We completed performance evaluations for inference in various settings involving different numbers of parties, including 11-party computation (11PC), 21PC, 31PC, and 63PC.
-In addition, we rerun the protocol of Liu et al.~\cite{Liu2024ScalableMC} under the same adversarial model.
-Since the single-round communication prefix multiplication protocol in ~\cite{Liu2024ScalableMC} suffers from privacy leakage issues, we replace it with a logarithmic-round prefix multiplication protocol based on the DN multiplication protocol.
+In addition, we rerun the protocol of LXY24 under the same adversarial model.
+Since the single-round communication prefix multiplication protocol in LXY24 suffers from privacy leakage issues, we replace it with a logarithmic-round prefix multiplication protocol based on the DN multiplication protocol.
 In the experiment, all arithmetic operations on the shares are performed modulo $p = 2^{61}-1$, with a fixed-point precision of 13 bits.
-All evaluations are executed 10 times, and record the average.
+All evaluations are executed 10 times, and the average is recorded.